nikitavoloboev/data/health/nutrition/nutrition.md

 Knowing this, I eat whole food, plant based diet.
 I take [few supplements](supplements.md) and I track all the [food I eat](foods.md) with [MyFitnessPal](https://www.myfitnesspal.com/).

-I only drink water, tea or coffee.
+I only drink water and tea and sometimes coffee.
 No sugar in food/drinks.
 And I love exploring [new and interesting vegan recipes](https://github.com/nikitavoloboev/vegan-recipes#readme).

 ## Notes